Sign in

 Color palette: Custom color palette specifically curated for your brand, along with your color palette’s RGB, CMYK, and hexadecimal codes.

 This can include a primary and secondary color palette.
-How elaborate your palette is will depend on the strategy, for example a small list of colors might govern the logo, but supporting colors might be required for collateral.
+How elaborate your palette is will depend on the strategy, for example, a small list of colors might govern the logo, but supporting colors might be required for collateral.

 Multiple colors can also be selected for specific types of marketing content, channels or product categories.
 The consistent use of color will reinforce the cohesiveness of your brand.

 Graphic design elements: Custom graphic shapes, lines, patterns or other elements that best compliment your brand identity.
-These elements are often used in marketing collateral, in creative advertisements, on social media and so forth.
+These elements are often used in marketing collateral, creative advertisements, on social media and so forth.

 Source: Kaejon Misuraca

 Iconography: Icons that your brand can use on your website, app, packaging and so on.
-These can be stock icons or custom made!
+These can be stock icons or custom-made!

-Illustration: Similarly, your brand style guide can include illustrations—stock or custom made.
+Illustration: Similarly, your brand style guide can include illustrations—stock or custom-made.

 Source: Behance